P\'olya urn with memory kernel and asymptotic behaviours of autocorrelation function: Conclusion

 This study also shows the importance of the correlation of the Wiener process.
-The auxiliary field $\{Z_r(t)\}$, which is introduced for the P\'{o}lya urn with power-law decay memory kernel, shares the same Wiener process and it induces the coupling among the modes.
-If $\{Z_{r}(t),0<r<\infty\}$ are driven by independent Wiener processes, they obey the SDE for the exponential decay memory kernel independently from each other and converge to the same equilibrium.
-Even though $Z_{r}(t)$ with small $r$ should have long relaxation time, $Z_{\gamma}(t)=<Z_{r}(t)>$ also converges to the same equilibrium.
+The auxiliary field $\{Z(r,t),0<r<\infty\}$, which is introduced for the P\'{o}lya urn with power-law decay memory kernel, shares the same Wiener process $W_t$ and it induces the coupling among the modes of the field.
+If $\{Z(r,t),0<r<\infty\}$ are driven by independent Wiener processes $\{W(r,t),0<r<\infty\}$, they obey the Ornstein-Uhlenbeck process for the exponential decay memory kernel independently from each other.
+They are mean-reverting and converge to the same equilibrium $\alpha/\theta$.
+Even though $Z(r,t)$ with small $r$ should have long relaxation time, $Z_{\gamma}(t)=<Z(r,t)>$ also converges to the same equilibrium.
 The phase transition does not occur in the case.
-To understand the importance of the correlation of the Wiener process for the asymptotic behaviour of the process, we need to solve the initial value problem for the SDE of the coupled auxiliary field.
-We think the problem deserves a future study.
+The condition of the mean-revering for the multivariate Ornstein-Uhlenbeck process is known\cite{Vatiutipong:2019}.
+By the correlation of the Wiener process, the condition should be broken.
+To understand the importance of the correlation of the Wiener process for the asymptotic behavior of the process, we need to solve the initial value problem for the SDE of the coupled auxiliary field.